pjliddy/js-javascripting-study/study.md

 1. Run `javascripting` from the command line and follow the instructions.
 1. As you work, commit early and often.

+## Working Instructions

+-   Work in `strict` mode to allow use of `let` and `const` (javascripting's instructions will instruct you to use `var`).

-Use commit messages as your learning journal, making notes of challenges and what you learned by completing each exercise ([example](https://github.com/jrhorn424/learnyounode/commit/5db673a16d4af82d3c5a80240edeb93b0e4dbd0c)).
+-   Use commit messages as your learning journal, making notes of challenges and what you learned by completing each exercise ([example](https://github.com/jrhorn424/learnyounode/commit/5db673a16d4af82d3c5a80240edeb93b0e4dbd0c)).
 Then, push the repository to GitHub so future employers can get an idea of your